Last Updated on August 22, 2022 by Oddmund Groette

 Does Trend Following Work?
 Conclusion

-Yes, trend following does work.
+Yes, trend following does work (please also read our take on commodity trading strategy).
 However, it works best in the commodity futures markets and is less effective in the stock market.
 Trend following works because they are less likely to get “arbed” away.

 But trend following is not for the faint at heart as it takes courage and conviction to ride through the whipsaws and drawdowns.
 But the low correlation to stocks might make trend following a good supplement to a portfolio of stocks.